A great artist is someone who balances at the end of a diving board over an empty pool

 And “Get down from there you imbecile.”

-But the artist stands stoic,
+But the artist will stand stoic

-bouncing a bit in the wind,
+bouncing a bit in the wind.

 Sooner or later people will begin to fill the pool